 - YCL will install monitoring software that reports your site performance, visits, successful or non-successful intrusions, viruses, malicious code injections and vulnerabilities as well as changed files on a daily, sometimes hourly basis.
 When an alert is issued – on average once or twice a week – YCL will visit the site immediately to check for compromised functions.

-- At least 6 times a year, YCL will update your WordPress software and plug-ins.
-Twice a year we will update your WordPress theme.
+- YCL will update your WordPress software and plug-ins.
+We will update your WordPress theme.

 - In addition, YCL will also perform monthly scheduled full site backups, including the WordPress database(s) and core files that are stored off-site for a minimum of 3 months.
 Some malware is set to wait 2 or 3 months before injecting malware into your site.
-Having off-site back ups for 3 months gives you more insurance for being able to restore your site instead of re-build your site.
+Having off-site backups for 3 months gives you more insurance for being able to restore your site instead of re-building your site.